mendoncanorma/learning-pug/README.md

 > Blank lines between tags in HTML are ignored.
 Basic #3.
 > Attributes applied using &attributes are not escaped by default.
 Attributes #2.
 > Regular attributes are escaped by default.
 Attributes #6.
+> Interpolation with = escapes values by default.
+To not escape use !=
 > Mixins defined after their call do not work.
 Mixins #3
+> Attributes with null/undefined/false values are not rendered.
+Code #2
+> Interpolation with null/undefined values are not rendered.
+Code #2

 [Online Pug Conversion](https://pughtml.com/)